sails

 As for placement, that will be determined by the individual boat—how much space you have for installation, whether you want the braces up on the inside sides or father down.
 Set them inside the boat and get inside, and just see what you think.
 You will need to be able to reach the adjustment lever with some degree of ease while paddling in case you want more or less knee room.
 NOTE: There is a left and a right footbrace - they are marked with "L" and "R" on the adjustment rod lever.

 These instruction will also work for wooden boats if you decide on thru hull, but we recommend using the glue on stud mount for wooden boats.
-No holes to seal!
+No holes to seel!

 About Mounting Stud Options: